Careers at Tri-C

 Working at Tri-C offers you an opportunity to be a part of an organization that truly believes in its mission of providing high quality, affordable, and accessible education.
 Student learning and employee success is our primary focus.
 We invite you to learn, explore and experience the many ways in which Tri-C promotes individual development and improves the overall quality of life in a vibrant, multicultural community!

-Learn more about Employment Opportunities and Student Positions
+Learn more about Careers Opportunities and Student Positions

 Faculty and Non-Faculty Positions

 - Full Time: Regularly scheduled to work the College’s full-time schedule (either 37.5 or 40 hours per week).
 Full-time positions are grouped into categories of Administrator, Professional or Support Staff.

 - Part Time: Authorized to work up to a maximum average of 20 hours per week, not to exceed 1040 hours in a fiscal year (July 1 – June 30).